mrcsmcln/laravel-elixir-images/readme.md

 # Laravel Elixir Images

+This Laravel Elixir extension makes resizing and optimizing images a breeze.
+It depends on `gulp-responsive`, which depends on [sharp](https://www.npmjs.com/package/sharp).
+Please make sure sharp is installed before attempting to install this extension.

 ## Usage

-This Laravel Elixir extension allows you to resize and optimize images.

 Use it like this:

 ```
 gulp images
-gulp images --production
 ```

 The `--production` flag will engage image optimization in addition to resizing.
+Works with `gulp watch`, too.

 ## Installation

 First, pull in the extension through NPM.

 ```
-npm install --save-dev laravel-elixir-images
+npm install --save laravel-elixir-images
 ```

 Next, add it to your Elixir-enhanced Gulpfile, like so: